CGCL-codes/MiCache/README.md

 # TODO
 ```

-Run the following commands to compile the host program.
+Run the following commands to compile the host program `spmvtest` for evaluations on U280.
+We use the Xilinx QDMA IP and to transfer data and control signals between the host and the U280 FPGA through PCIe.
+This host program is not working on FPGAs like ZYNQ.
 ```bash
 $ cd sw
 $ make inclusive